Sideways (Men Without Hats album)

 Sideways is the fifth studio album by Canadian synth-pop band Men Without Hats.
-Released on 30 April 1991, it featured a new sound based around electric guitars instead of the group's normal use of synthesizers.
+Released on 30 April 1991, it featured a new sound based on electric guitars instead of the group's normal use of synthesizers.
 It was the second album to be recorded at Hudson Studios in New York and produced by bassist Stefan Doroschuk, with Mike Scott as co-producer.

 The album was officially released only in Canada and Japan, but many imports made their way to American, European and Australian shelves.